raorla/FAQ/README.md

   - Set gas price to **0 Wei**
   - Ensure sufficient gas limit (minimum 2M recommended)

+---

-## Error: "Failed to Establish an Encrypted Channel to CAS"
+## 🔹 Error: Failed to Establish an Encrypted Channel to CAS

 ### Problem
 When running a SCONE-based TEE Dapp, you might encounter the following error: